ekamperi/ekamperi.github.io/_posts/2020-02-08-bayesian-connection-to-lasso-and-ridge-regression.md

 date:   2020-08-02
 categories: [mathematics]
 tags: ['Bayes theorem', 'machine learning', 'mathematics', 'statistics']
+description: A Bayesian view of LASSO and ridge regression.
 ---

 So, I was reading *"An Introduction to Statistical Learning with Applications in R"*, which by the way, is [freely available here](http://faculty.marshall.usc.edu/gareth-james/ISL/).
 On page 227 the authors provide a Bayesian point of view to both ridge and LASSO regression.
 We have already discussed [in a previous post](https://ekamperi.github.io/machine%20learning/2019/10/19/norms-in-machine-learning.html), how LASSO regularization invokes sparsity by driving some of the model’s parameters to become zero, for increasing values of $$\lambda$$.
 As opposed to ridge regression, which keeps every parameter of the model small without forcing it to become precisely zero.
 Here is a list of regression models, fitted on the same data points, as a function of increasing $$\lambda$$: